bear-rsg/cultural-studies/django/README.md

-# RSG Django Template - Django Project
+# Cultural Studies - Django Project

-RSG Django Template.

 This document is primarily designed for technical staff working on the development of the project (e.g. software engineers and system admins).

 ## Django Project

-The project is called 'django-template', but project files are stored in the 'core' folder.
+The project is called 'cultural-studies', but project files are stored in the 'core' folder.
 Please refer to `core/settings.py` for further details

 ## Django Apps